Pippa Malmgren

 Karen Philippa "Pippa" Malmgren (born May 21, 1962) is an American technology entrepreneur and economist.
-She is the daughter of Harald Malmgren, who served as an advisor to several US Presidents.
+She is the daughter of Harald Malmgren, who worked in several US presidential administrations.

 She served as Special Assistant to the President of the United States, George W. Bush, for Economic Policy on the National Economic Council and is a former member of the U.S. President's Working Group on Financial Markets and The President's Working Group on Corporate Governance.
 She wrote the dissertation "Economic Statecraft: United States Antidumping and Countervailing Duty Policy" to obtain her PhD in International Relations from the London School of Economics (LSE) in 1991 and was the commencement speaker at LSE in 2013 and 2016.

 Malmgren is the author of Geopolitics for Investors, Signals: How Everyday Signs Help Us Navigate the World's Turbulent Economy, The Leadership Lab and The Infinite Leader.
 She has been credited with the first usage of the term "shrinkflation".

 In 2009 Malmgren was co-founder of Principalis Asset Management, an investment firm.

 Malmgren spoke on timelines of economic recovery in Asia, Japan, and the United States.